tabatsky/TCRkin/README.md

 For example, columns B–D contain data for Peptide A at three concentrations in the absence of anti-CD8.

 Columns E–G contain the same concentrations for Peptide A in the presence of anti-CD8.

+If you have fewer than 8 peptide measurements, you can duplicate each peptide 2, 4, or 8 times to match the required input format.

 ### Feel free to open an issue if you encounter any problems or have suggestions!